A Guide to Software Development: Definition, Types, Processes, and Methodologies

 Software and its types

 A unit of software informs a computer what to do.
-In technical terms, “software” refers to a set of instructions, data, or programs that are used to run machines and execute certain tasks.
+In technical terms, “software” denotes a set of instructions, data, or programs that machines use to perform tasks.
 Hardware, on the other hand, refers to the computer’s physical components.
 Software refers to the applications, scripts, and programs that execute on a device.

 Google Chrome, Gmail, Adobe Reader, Microsoft Word, Microsoft Outlook, and a slew of other apps that we use daily are just a few instances of software that we can’t live without.